 Read on to explore this subject further so that you can learn more about cheesecakes in general.
-You’ll be able to learn why lemon juice works so well in cheesecake as well as what you can do if you don’t have any lemon juice to use right now.
+You’ll be able to learn why lemon juice works so well in cheesecake as well as what you can do if you don’t have any to use right now.

 It’s Necessary to Keep the Cheesecake Together